Download This Sample

 Baby New Year Worksheets

-This is a fantastic bundle which includes everything you need to know about the Baby New Year Plan across 19 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about the Baby New Year Plan across 19 in-depth pages.
 These are ready-to-use Baby New Year worksheets that are perfect for teaching students about the Baby New Year which represents the transition from one year to the next that is commonly seen in editorial cartoons.
-In short, it is a “rebirth” which symbolizes the the birth of the next year and the passing of the previous one.
+In short, it is a “rebirth” which symbolizes the birth of the next year and the passing of the previous one.